Aaron98990/ways-of-the-game/restarts.md

 > 	- caution or sending-off
 > 	- injury
 > 	- substitution
-> - Guideline for Match Officals
+> - Guideline for Match Officials

 [The referee measures the distance for a free kick and puts the white foam where defenders can stand.
 Because the free kick is taken before the whistle to restart is blown, the free kick has to be re-taken.](https://www.youtube.com/live/b-HZviMbqxc?feature=shared&t=2625)